Trip Duration 12 Days

 Altitude Challenges and Acclimatization:

 One of the foremost challenges faced by pilgrims while on the Kailash Mansarovar Yatra is the high altitude of the region.
 The journey takes them through elevations that can exceed 5,000 meters (16,400 feet) above sea level.
 Thus, altitude sickness is a genuine concern, and acclimatization becomes very important.
 Pilgrims often spend a day or more in specific locations to allow their bodies to adjust to the reduced oxygen levels.
-We, at Himalayan Trekking, make sure of the acclimatization days and keep them as priority for safety purposes.
+We, at Himalayan Trekking, make sure of the acclimatization days and keep them a priority for safety purposes.
 As this journey is a test of physical resilience, those undertaking the Yatra need to be mindful of their health, stay hydrated, and pay attention to any symptoms of altitude sickness.

 Weather Conditions and Their Impact: